ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 ## Common attributes for inventory object {#common-attributes}

-For all the inventory objects, there are some common attributes, such as:
+For all the inventory objects, there are some common attributes, including:

 uuid:
 : The Universally Unique Identifier (UUID) of the inventory object, assigned by the server.
 Such identifiers are widely implemented with systems and guaranteed to be globally unique.